Davidaredding/Bot/README.md

-Placeholdel for a little iot project
+Place holder for a little iot project